Frequently Asked Questions

 For the Perkins loan, please go to https://www.ecsi.net/promWT and complete the necessary information.

 There are many reasons why your award letter may need to be revised:

 - enrollment differs from that indicated

 - Satisfactory Academic Progress evaluation

 - change in funded amounts from other agencies, such as the New Jersey Higher Education Student Assistance Authority

 In any case, you should submit all requested documentation to the Office of Student Financial Aid within 10 days of notification.
 This will ensure that your aid is disbursed promptly.

 We are requesting your tax information because the Federal Government has selected your FAFSA for a process called Federal Verification.
 They have a question about your FAFSA and they are requesting that Montclair collect this information for them.
+Tax information is supplied by using the IRS Data Retrieval Tool Instructions or Order an IRS Tax Transcript by Mail.
 If we are requesting this information, please note your Financial Aid award is not finalized until your information has been processed.
 The Verification process may take up to 7-8 weeks depending on when you submit your information to Montclair State.

 Montclair State University